WESTbahn: Services

-During the 2010s, WESTbahn often spoke out on legislative bias towards state-owned operators and the need for reform to favour the travelling public and competitive forces.
+During the 2010s, Westbahn often spoke out on legislative bias towards state-owned operators and the need for reform to favour the travelling public and competitive forces.
 In November 2012, the European Court of Justice (ECJ) found that the Austrian infrastructure manager ÖBB Infrastructure had acted unlawfully in preventing Westbahn's access of real-time data on train movements of other operators, hindering its operations.
-During November 2019, Austria's Federal Administrative Court ruled in favour of a complaint made by WESTbahn as to how track access charges were being calculated and approved by the Austrian rail regular Schienen-Control; as a consequence, the charges for track access between 2011 and 2017 were recalculated to lower values.
-That same year, the ECJ also ruled in favour of WESTbahn against the inclusion of station access charges in the area access packages that the company was purchasing.
+During November 2019, Austria's Federal Administrative Court ruled in favour of a complaint made by Westbahn as to how track access charges were being calculated and approved by the Austrian rail regular Schienen-Control; as a consequence, the charges for track access between 2011 and 2017 were recalculated to lower values.
+That same year, the ECJ also ruled in favour of Westbahn against the inclusion of station access charges in the area access packages that the company was purchasing.

-In August 2019, it was announced that WESTbahn would take on the open-access operations on the Vienna - Brno - Prague route from incumbent operator RegioJet on 15 December of that year.
+In August 2019, it was announced that Westbahn would take on the open-access operations on the Vienna - Brno - Prague route from incumbent operator RegioJet on 15 December of that year.

-During November 2020, it was announced that the Austrian government had temporarily reintroduced subsidies on the Vienna - Salzberg route for multiple operators, including WESTbahn; this measures was taken largely in response to the economic consequences of the COVID-19 pandemic.
-WESTbahn observed that this measure prevented further redundancies from becoming necessary amid the short term downturn in passenger travel during to multiple national lockdowns.
-For this period, tickets were mutually accepted by both ÖBB and WESTbahn.
-During February 2021, the company publicly appealed for subsidies to continue, stating that it would otherwise be compelled to half the frequency of its services; a two month extension of the subsidies for both WESTbahn and was agreed shortly thereafter.
+During November 2020, it was announced that the Austrian government had temporarily reintroduced subsidies on the Vienna - Salzberg route for multiple operators, including Westbahn; this measures was taken largely in response to the economic consequences of the COVID-19 pandemic.
+Westbahn observed that this measure prevented further redundancies from becoming necessary amid the short term downturn in passenger travel during multiple national lockdowns.
+For this period, tickets were mutually accepted by both ÖBB and Westbahn.
+During February 2021, the company publicly appealed for subsidies to continue, stating that it would otherwise be compelled to half the frequency of its services; a two month extension of the subsidies for both Westbahn and was agreed shortly thereafter.